w4kpm/stm32f429-discovery-chibios-pppos/README.md

 2015-7-8
+I've got both copy block and raw tile working - I've still got a pause every second or so - and large buffer updates with lots of detail are not very nice (starting emacs) - Block copies are working pretty well

+2015-7-8
 I uploaded a video of the older code here: https://www.youtube.com/watch?v=EpdJi0NMHLo
 I plan on uploading something demonstrating the newer code later.